Aviadco12/Aviadco12/README.md

 - 👋 Hi, I’m Aviad
-- I’m interested in learning app-development, (learning a couple of months)
-- i'd switched from java to kotlin,
-- if you also learning app-development in kotlin, and you want to get/share info, contact me.
+ I’m learning native android app-development. if you have some insights about my work, connect me :)
 - avicohen12351@gmail.com
 - Thank's u